2018 Liga 1 U-19

-The 2018 Liga 1 U-19 season was the eight edition of the Indonesia Junior Level League system since its introduction in 2008, the second and last since being changed from an under-21 league to under-19.
-From 2019, the league will competed by the under-20 teams.
+The 2018 Liga 1 U-19 season was the eighth edition of the Indonesia Junior Level League system since its introduction in 2008, the second and last since being changed from an under-21 league to under-19.
+From 2019, the league was contested by the under-20 teams.
 This season's participants were the U-19 teams of 2018 Liga 1 teams.
 The season began on 29 September 2018 and ended on 26 November 2018.

 Persipura U19s were the defending champions after defeating Persib U19s 1–0 in last year final.

 Persib U19s won the title on 26 November 2018 after defeating Persija U19s 1–0 in the final.

 Overview

 Format

 The format of this competition was the same as before, divided into four acts consist of two group rounds and two knockout rounds, which was the semifinals and final.
 On the first round, the teams were divided into three groups each containing six clubs, the top two teams of each group and the two best third place advanced to the second round.
 The difference in this round was that all groups held a home tournament.
 The second round consists of two groups containing four teams in each group, the best team from each group and the best runner-up advanced to the semi-finals.
 The winner of the semi-finals advanced to the final to battle for the championship.